rscarpim/members/README.md

 # members
-Project to Login as an Administrator or a Regular User - PHP OO.
+<h3>Project to Login as an Administrator or a Regular User - PHP OO.</h3>

 Process to create the Database and the Stored Procedure
 ****************************************************************************